Specialist Leaders of Education

 SLE (June 2018) Specialisms: English, Leadership & Management: Assessment, Leadership of Curriculum, Closing the Gap, Support for most able pupils, ITT & NQT, Behaviour & Discipline

-I fully believe that through a more philosophical approach to questioning (P4C) we facilitate a growth mind-set and in terms of exam preparation, it allows students (in the words of one of mine, 'I smashed A03') to develop a more conceptual approach; crucial for the construct of English Literature.
-This was noted and praised by Ofsted; my observed lesson is on our website.
-In terms of assessment (AfL) it is rooted initially in a dialogic approach between staff and students.
-Thus, updating and developing of marking policies in my department involves a strong student voice.
+Jane fully believes that through a more philosophical approach to questioning (P4C) we facilitate a growth mind-set and in terms of exam preparation, it allows students (in the words of one of her pupil's, 'I smashed A03') to develop a more conceptual approach; crucial for the construct of English Literature.
+This was noted and praised by Ofsted; her observed lesson is on their school website.
+Jane says that in terms of assessment (AfL), it is rooted initially in a dialogic approach between staff and students.
+Thus, updating and developing of marking policies in her department involves a strong student voice.
 After this, formative assessments (per half term) monitor skill acquisition and summative look for trends.
 Tracking – centrally in the department - is monitored and analysed at regular points.
 Performance of all students is forensically monitored.
 The foundations to all of this, a zero-tolerance approach to behaviour.
 This imbues a strong culture of learning.

-I have been a Head of English for over 5 years and during that time my outreach work includes training as an English PiXL Associate and piloting, in conjunction with primary and secondary school colleagues, the P4C approach for Reading schools.
-I run a strong team-focused department and I monitor the progress and development of all my staff from PGCE status to middle leadership.
+Jane has been a Head of English for over 5 years and during that time her outreach work includes training as an English PiXL Associate and piloting, in conjunction with primary and secondary school colleagues, the P4C approach for Reading schools.
+Jane runs a strong team-focused department and she monitors the progress and development of all her staff from PGCE status to middle leadership.

 Richard Staton Assistant Head, Bulmershe School